The Zariski Topology on Homeomorphism groups: Introduction

-In this paper, we investigate the Zariski topology on various homeomorphism groups.
-We start by focusing on the famous Thompson groups $F, T,$ and $V$ and then generalize to larger groups.
-The standard introduction to the Thompson groups is \cite{cannon1996introductory}.
 We demonstrate that for $F$ and $T$, the Zariski topology recovers the classical compact-open topology derived from their respective actions on $[0,1]$ and $S^1$.
 As all the groups in \cref{mainF} and \cref{mainV} also satisfy the hypothesis of \cite{bardyla2025note} Theorem 1.12, this also provides a new infinite family of groups whose semigroup Zariski topology differs from the group Zariski topology.

 \begin{theorem} If \(G\leq \Homeo([0,1])\) is any group containing Thompson's group \(F\) (or any of the Thompson groups \(F_n\) with \(n\geq 2\)), then the group Zariski topology on \(G\) is the compact-open topology.
 In particular, it is a Hausdorff group topology. \end{theorem}